« Back to page Overview

 The COA chair or the chair’s designee is solely responsible for communicating the COA’s decisions in writing to the program and institutional administrators.
 The COA may be required to communicate its decision to the regional accrediting agency that accredits the program’s institution.
 Following the COA’s decisions, the program’s accreditation status is published in CSWE Focus and posted on the CSWE Web site.

-CSWE uses the 2008 Educational Policy and Accreditation Standards (EPAS) to accredit baccalaureate- and master’s-level social work programs.
-EPAS supports academic excellence by establishing thresholds for professional competence.
+CSWE uses the 2015 Educational Policy and Accreditation Standards (EPAS) to accredit baccalaureate- and master’s-level social work programs.
+The EPAS supports academic excellence by establishing thresholds for professional competence.
 It permits programs to use traditional and emerging models of curriculum design by balancing requirements that promote comparability across programs with a level of flexibility that encourages programs to differentiate.

 The educational policy and the accreditation standards are conceptually linked.
 The educational policy section describes each curriculum feature, and the derivative accreditation standards specify the requirements used to develop and maintain an accredited baccalaureate or master’s social work program.